Intro to the Command Line Interface

 send command is like this:

-rocketpool node send <amount> <token> <address>
+rocketpool node send <amount> <token> <address or ENS name>

 The arguments are as follows: